-- Section 904.4(c)(3) and (d)(3) states that each hose valve outlet shall be inspected in a manner that will indicate the valves are fully operable. - The primary function of a PRV type hose outlet is to reduce pressures under both flow and noflow conditions.
+- Each hose valve outlet shall be inspected in a manner that will indicate the valves are fully operable. - The primary function of a PRV type hose outlet is to reduce pressures under both flow and noflow conditions.
 The only way this pressure reducing feature can be tested and certified as operational is to flow test the valve. - All PRV type hose outlets shall be flow tested for certification.
-The following test results and information shall be submitted to the Fire Department for review: valve type or model, valve pressure setting, reduced static pressure, outlet residual pressure flowing 500 for the first standpipe and 250 for each additional standpipe with the pump running at its rated capacity. - PRV hose valves shall be certified as per the design criteria at the time of their installation. - Hose valve design criteria for new installations require outlet pressures of 100 to 125 psi residual pressure flowing 250 GPM and 75-100 psi residual pressure when flowing 500 GPM from the roof manifold of the hydraulically remote standpipe and 250 GPM for each additional standpipe.
-Maximum static pressure must not exceed 150 psi. - All test results will be reviewed by the San Francisco Fire Department.
+The following test results and information shall be submitted to the Fire Department for review: valve type or model, valve pressure setting, reduced static pressure, outlet residual pressure flowing 500 for the first standpipe and 250 for each additional standpipe with the pump running at its rated capacity.

+- PRV hose valves shall be certified as per the design criteria at the time of their installation. - Hose valve design criteria for new installations require outlet pressures of 100 to 125 psi residual pressure flowing 250 GPM and100 psi residual pressure when flowing 500 GPM from the roof manifold of the hydraulically remote standpipe and 250 GPM for each additional standpipe.
+Maximum static pressure must not exceed 175 psi. - All test results will be reviewed by the San Francisco Fire Department.